Tom Patton

 Thomas F. Patton (born November 3, 1953) is a Republican member of the Ohio Senate, representing the 24th District since 2025.

 Tom’s time as a legislator began when he was elected as a Representative to Ohio's 18th House District from 2003 to 2008.
 He remained in the lower house throughout the 125th, 126th, and 127th Ohio General Assemblies.
 After his time in the lower chamber, Tom Patton was next elected to the Ohio State Senate, serving from 2008 to 2016.
 Patton assumed this Senatorial position two months earlier than normal due to the resignation of then incumbent Robert Spada shortly after the election.
 As a State Senator he represented Ohio's 24th Senatorial District for the 128th, 129th, 130th, and 131st Ohio General Assemblies.
 During the 130th and 131st Ohio General Assemblies Tom Patton served as the Senate Majority Leader.
 Patton then returned to the Ohio House of Representatives, serving from 2017 onwards.
 He was elected to represent Ohio's 7th House District for the 132nd, 133rd, and 134th Ohio General Assemblies.
 During the 132nd Ohio General Assembly Tom Patton served as the House Majority Whip.

 About

 Born and raised in Cleveland, Ohio, Patton serves on the Incarnate Word Academy and Holy Name High School endowment boards, is a Cleveland Police Historical Society trustee, and has been a longstanding Strongsville Chamber of Commerce member.
 Tom Patton is also a member the Knights of Columbus, the Cleveland Police Historical Society, the AFL-CIO and serves as president of the Treasurers and Ticket Sellers Local 756.
 He is also a lifetime member of the Fraternal Order of Police.

-A widower, he raised his family of five daughters and one son in Strongsville and has been blessed with ten grandchildren.
+A widower, he raised his family of five daughters and one son in Strongsville and has ten grandchildren.
 The 7th House District encompasses portions of Cuyahoga County and includes his hometown of Strongsville.

-Though his legislative responsibilities in Columbus have grown over the years, for Representative Patton, community and family come first.